History filtering

 What's happening in the latter command is that because the prefix filter is applied first, the

-history already lives within the josh-docs
+entire josh history already lives within the josh-docs directory, as it was just

 transformed to exist there.
 Thus, to still get the docs, the command would need to be: